yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/aggregate_functions/_index.md

 - A window function produces, in general, a different output value for _each different input row_ in the [_window_](../window_functions/invocation-syntax-semantics/#the-window-definition-rule).
 - When an aggregate function is invoked using the regular `GROUP BY` clause, it produces a _single value_ for each entire subset that the `GROUP BY` clause defines.
 - When an aggregate function is invoked in the same way as a window function, it might, or might not, produce the _same value_ for _each different input row_ in the [_window_](./invocation-syntax-semantics/#the-window-definition-rule).
 The exact behavior depends on what the [frame clause](../window_functions/invocation-syntax-semantics/#the-frame-clause-1) specifies.
-- All of YSQL's thirty-seven aggregate functions are listed in the four tables in the section [Signature and purpose of each aggregate function](./function-syntax-semantics/).
+- All of the thirty-seven aggregate functions are listed in the four tables in the section [Signature and purpose of each aggregate function](./function-syntax-semantics/).

 ## Organization of the aggregate functions documentation